 A drum roaster I would recommend is the Kaldi Home Coffee Roaster.
 This is a motorized Coffee Roaster that requires a gas burner.

 It comes with the body, thermometer, hopper, probe rod, and chaff holder.

-It’s designed for effective circulation and warming of fresh air and hot air, through arranged vent at ton and down, which for smooth airing of inner housing.
+It’s designed for effective circulation and warming of fresh air and hot air through arranged vents at a ton and down for smooth inner housing airing.

 Fluid-bed roasters use convection rather than conduction to heat the beans.
 Imagine blowing a hot hairdryer up into a drum.
 The airflow heats and moves the beans around the drum.
 Roasting coffee this way is quicker than roasting in a drum roaster.

-If you are looking to purchase a fluid-bed roaster, I recommend the Fresh Roast SR800.
+If you want to purchase a fluid-bed roaster, I recommend the Fresh Roast SR800.

 With its real-time temperature display and manufactures 1- year warranty, it is a great at-home fluid-bed coffee bean roaster.

 Parts of a Coffee Roaster

 How do Coffee Roasters Work?

 When making a batch of coffee, the beans are loaded into the roaster via the hopper.
 They are then held until the coffee roaster reaches the designated start temperature (usually just under 200c).
 The beans are then released through the loading chute into the drum.